That's Right (Ciara song): Music video

 The music video for "That's Right" was directed by The Fat Cats and filmed the day before the filming of "Can't Leave 'Em Alone."

 On July 11, 2007, a clip of the video videotaped by an unknown person, was released on the internet.
 On December 25, 2007 at midnight, the video became available for download on Ciara's official MySpace blog.
 On January 15, 2008, "That's Right" premiered on BET's 106 & Park.

 The video begins with a close-out shot of a gas station, amongst which a telephone rings.
 The shot changes to where we see Ciara, Monica, and Ciara's head-choreographer, Jamaica, sitting in a car at a gas pump.
-Ciara sends the caller "straight to voice-mail" and begins to discuss how she's taking independence from her significant other.
+Ciara sends the caller "straight to voice-mail" and begins to discuss how she desires to secure her own independence in taking it from her significant other by going for a night out at the club and having a good time.
 The shot changes again to where Lil Jon is shouting "I bet you won't get crunk!"
-Ciara proceeds to ride down the street until she reaches a "food mart" where she dances to choreography along with male friends.
-The shot then changes to Ciara in all leather with her girls "gettin' crunk."
-They all begin to dance until the ending of the song where a distant fading shot of Ciara is shown.
+Ciara proceeds to ride down the street until she reaches a "food mart" where she seductively dances in sync to choreography along with her male friends.
+The video shot then changes to Ciara provocatively dressed in all leather with her girls "gettin' crunk."
+They all begin to dance in a suggestive manner until the song's ending where a distant fading shot of Ciara is shown.